How to Spackle a Wall Before Painting: A Comprehensive Guide

 • Use a Quality Primer: Apply a coat of primer to the spackled area to ensure uniform paint absorption.

-Understanding the Basics of Spackling
+Grasping the Essentials of Spackling

 • Spackle